ruskam/location-based-rest-service/README.md

 # location-based-rest-service
-The REST based web service offers requests for available context given geographical coordinates  passed as parameters and the maximum distance of the search radius
+The REST based web service offers requests for available context given geographical coordinates and the maximum distance of the search radius passed as parameters.

 ## Technologies Used
 1. Express (Node.js)